izure1/radar4mob/README.md

 #### *getMob(id: `string`)*: `Mob|null`

 Get a added mobility object from area instance.
-If object not exists, It will be returns `null`.
+If object not exists, It will return `null`.

 #### *removeMob(id: `string`)*: `boolean`